King Lear:

 (KL: IV:6:134–135)

 The King’s “all licens’d fool” (KL1:4:201) is not only a jester, common in court settings of the time, but is also a spiritual mirror, ‘licens’d’ to prick Lear’s conscience.
-His jibes and riddles provoke his master to understand his diminished state, his abandonment of his noble nature, and to reflect upon its cause — the denial of love for the sake of vanity.
-And through the course of the first three Acts of the play, the Fool undertakes precisely this role, uttering lines such as these:
+His jibes and riddles provoke his master to understand his diminished spiritual state, the abandonment by him of his noble nature, and prompts him to reflect upon its cause — the denial of love for the sake of vanity.
+And, so, through the course of the first three Acts of the play, the Fool undertakes precisely this role, uttering lines such as these:

 Thou hadst little wit in thy bald crown, when thou gavest thy golden one away.
 (KL: I:4:156-157)